 - Documentation of the rationale for significant risk / non-significant risk determinations for research involving devices

 Voting: IRB staff will include summary of the voting results for each protocol item discussed.
 The minutes will document votes on each action taken including the number of members voting for, against, and abstaining.
 The names of those members not present for vote due to conflict of interest will be documented.

 Dissemination and Approval: Copies of the draft minutes shall be distributed to all CPHS members and the Vice President for the Human Research Protection Program for review and comment.
-Following review and comment, the ORSC Staff will forward the finalized minutes to the IRB Chairperson for approval and signature.
+Following review and comment, the IRB staff will forward the finalized minutes to the IRB Chairperson for approval and signature.
 IRB staff will file the signed minutes in the ORSC office.

 - 45 CFR 46 Protection of Human Subjects